I’m hoping that you can turn this into a post. It’s about my new area rug.

 And there’s a big fat seam because the broadloom is only 12 feet wide.
 I was told that it would hardly be noticeable if at all.

 Ha!
 That’s a crock!
 You can see it before you even enter the room!

 Where did we go wrong?
 And how on earth am I going to fix this?

-When I told her that I was quite unhappy with the rug, she looked at me like I had just told her that her baby was fat and ugly. (he kind of is, but I would never say that)
+When I told her I was quite unhappy with the rug, she looked at me like I had just told her that her baby was fat and ugly.
+(He kind of is, but I would never say that.)

-“Oh, you just need to adjust,” she said.
+“Oh, you just need to adjust to having something new in the room,” she said.

-I see… Well, I guess she’s going to need to adjust to the fact that I’m firing her.
-Stat!
+I see… Well, I guess she will need to adjust to the fact that I’m firing her.